What are the steps to getting an internship?

 - The first and hardest step is figuring out what you want to do.
 The Internship Coordinator can help you here.
 What type of organization or population do you want to work with?
 What types of things do you want to do?

 - Next, figure out which local organizations might be good fits for you.
 Again, the Internship Coordinator can help provide some lists of organizations.
 You can also search the phone book or use the internet.
 A good resource is the Treasure Valley Referral Directory.
 Search the directory for anything in Boise and you will get a long list of local organizations.
+You can find another list of likely organizations by looking at the Boise State Service Learning List of Approved Agencies.

 - Politely call the organization where you want to work.
 Talk with them about whether they would be willing to supervise an intern and what your duties would be.